louisc-s/Text-to-SQL-Converter-with-Transformer-Architecture/README.md

 # Text-to-SQL-Converter-with-Transformer-Architecture
-Code to implemnent a transformer model that converts natural text in to SQL queries
+Code to implemnent a transformer model that converts natural text into SQL queries

 ## Overview